wpengda/personality-process-assessment-reading-list/README.md

 - **There are a million ways to be a woman and a million ways to be a man: Gender differences across personality nuances and nations**

     Hofmann, R., Rozgonjuk, D., Soto, C. J., Ostendorf, F., & Mõttus, R. (2025).
 There are a million ways to be a woman and a million ways to be a man: Gender differences across personality nuances and nations. *Journal of Research in Personality*, 104582. https://doi.org/10.1016/j.jrp.2025.104582

+- **Gaining insights from social media language: Methodologies and challenges**

+    Kern, M. L., Park, G., Eichstaedt, J. C., Schwartz, H. A., Sap, M., Smith, L. K., & Ungar, L. H. (2016).
+Gaining insights from social media language: Methodologies and challenges. *Psychological Methods, 21*(4), 507–525. https://doi.org/10.1037/met0000091

+- **The online social self**

+    Kern, M. L., Eichstaedt, J. C., Schwartz, H. A., Dziurzynski, L., Ungar, L. H., Stillwell, D. J., Kosinski, M., Ramones, S. M., & Seligman, M. E. P. (2013).
+The online social self. *Assessment, 21*(2), 158–169. https://doi.org/10.1177/1073191113514104

+- **Narrative identity**

+    McAdams, D.P. and McLean, K.C.
+(2013) Narrative identity. *Current Directions in Psychological Science, 22*, 233-238. https://doi.org/10.1177/0963721413475622

+- **Personality in 100,000 Words: A large-scale analysis of personality and word use among bloggers**

+    Yarkoni, T. (2010).
+Personality in 100,000 Words: A large-scale analysis of personality and word use among bloggers. *Journal of Research in Personality, 44*(3), 363–373. https://doi.org/10.1016/j.jrp.2010.04.001

+- **A new Big Five: Fundamental principles for an integrative science of personality**

+    McAdams, D. P., & Pals, J. L. (2006).
+A new Big Five: Fundamental principles for an integrative science of personality. *American Psychologist, 61*(3), 204–217. https://doi.org/10.1037/0003-066X.61.3.204

+- **Linguistic styles: Language use as an individual difference**

+    Pennebaker, J. W., & King, L. A. (1999).
+Linguistic styles: Language use as an individual difference. *Journal of Personality and Social Psychology, 77*(6), 1296–1312. https://doi.org/10.1037/0022-3514.77.6.1296

+- **The development of markers for the Big-Five factor structure**

+    Goldberg, L. R. (1992).
+The development of markers for the Big-Five factor structure. *Psychological Assessment, 4*(1), 26–42. https://doi.org/10.1037/1040-3590.4.1.26

+- **alidation of the five-factor model of personality across instruments and observers**

+    McCrae, R. R., & Costa, P. T. (1987).
+Validation of the five-factor model of personality across instruments and observers. *Journal of Personality and Social Psychology, 52*(1), 81–90. https://doi.org/10.1037/0022-3514.52.1.81

 </details>